CreativePenguin/map-widget/README.md

 ## Necessary Variables

 Create a Network Table that includes the values for the enceer distance, gyro angle, original gyro angle, robot length, and robot width
+Then set all of the properties in the widget titled Cheesecake to reflect the shuffleboard values that you just added.

 Default code on Stuypulse 694 (Robot.java):
 ```java
 //Global Variables
 NetworkTable fieldMap;